 I was still far from the bottom, but I’d safely got over the most risky sections.

-I considered a few more patches of ground as I made my way across another builder field, my mind too invested in getting off this bloody mountain to really entertain the idea of pitching now.
+I considered a few more patches of ground as I made my way across another boulder field, my mind too invested in getting off this bloody mountain to really entertain the idea of pitching now.

 The landmark of the CIC mountain hut was a good break to stop and get my headtorch out, which I should have done about 20 minutes prior.
 I thought from here it would be smooth sailing.
 But I had a couple more river crossings and a washed out path to contend with before I reached a path that I could actually follow.